webexone/digital/_pages/Lab3_Chat.md

 -	Delete everything between the `<body>` and `</body>` takes in the index file.
 This is where you will paste your chat bubble code from Engage.

--	Click the **Preview** button in the lower browser bar and select `Preview in New Window`.
+-	Click the **Preview** button in the bottom browser bar and select `Preview in New Window`.
 Verify that the Live Chat bubble pops up in the lower right corner and that your widget loads correctly.

 <img align="middle" src="/digital/assets/new_images/Lab3_chat/07.GlitchPreview.gif" width="1000" />
 <br/>